MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-A pointer to the first element of the array containing the contents of the string_view, or, for an empty array, a non-null pointer that cannot be dereferenced.
+A pointer to the first element of the character array, or, for an empty array, a non-null pointer that cannot be dereferenced.

 ### Remarks